Sophia Kianni: Activism

+Roles, protests, and initiatives

-Kianni became interested in climate activism while in middle school when one night the stars were obscured by smog.
+Kianni became interested in climate activism while in middle school when one night she saw that the stars over Tehran, capital of her parents' birthplace, were obscured by smog.
 Kianni described it as "a signal that our world is heating up at a terrifying pace."
-She later joined Greta Thunberg's group, Fridays for Future, and took time off from school to support action on climate change.
+She later joined Fridays for Future, and took time off from school to support action on climate change.
 She also helped organize the 2019 Black Friday climate strike.
 In 2019, she became a national strategist for Fridays for Future and national partnerships coordinator for Zero Hour.